Acetaminophen Toxicity

 Extended-release acetaminophen (Tylenol ER) consists of acetaminophen 325 mg in immediate release (IR) form surrounding a matrix of acetaminophen 325 mg formulated for slow release.
 Some alteration of the elimination kinetics of this preparation may affect the reliability of the Rumack-Matthew nomogram to predict potential hepatotoxicity and subsequent treatment based on serum APAP concentrations.

 Given these findings, recommended management for overdose of ER preparations includes the measurement of 4-, 6-, and 8-hour APAP concentrations.
 Begin NAC therapy if any level crosses above the nomogram treatment line.
 If the 6-hour level is greater than the 4-hour level, begin NAC therapy.
-More prolonged monitoring of APAP levels may be necessary if the patient has food in his or her stomach or has taken co-ingestants that delay gastric emptying.
+More prolonged monitoring of APAP levels may be necessary in patients who have food in their stomach or have taken co-ingestants that delay gastric emptying.

 Consult a regional poison control center for guidance in the evaluation and optimal treatment regimen for these cases.

-Consultation with a medical toxicologist is recommended for patients who have a complicated or late presentation, hepatic or renal dysfunction, or a history of potentially toxic co-ingestants.
+Consultation with a medical toxicologist is recommended for patients who have a complicated or late presentation, liver or kidney dysfunction, or a history of potentially toxic co-ingestants.
 Medical toxicologists are available through consultation with a regional poison control center.
 For ingestions seen as a "cry for help" or as an intent to self-harm, psychosocial, psychological and/or psychiatric evaluations are required.

 Activated charcoal (AC) and N-acetylcysteine (NAC) are used in the treatment of acetaminophen toxicity.
 Antiemetics are used to relieve nausea and vomiting, which can result from both acetaminophen toxicity and from AC and oral NAC administration.